Alberta Party: Ideological shift and party renewal

-2011 leadership election
+2010s

 The party announced in January 2011 that a leadership convention would be held in Edmonton on May 28, 2011.
 Four candidates contested the leadership of the party: Glenn Taylor, mayor of Hinton; Tammy Maloney, a social entrepreneur; businessman Randy Royer; and Lee Easton, chair of the English program at Mount Royal University.
-Chris Tesarski, CEO of Sandbox Energy Corporation, was also a candidate early in the contest, but on April 15 announced he would not seek the party's leadership, citing disagreements with some aspects of the party's philosophy and some party members' attitudes towards his candidacy.
+Chris Tesarski, CEO of Sandbox Energy Corporation, was also a candidate early in the contest.
+However, on April 15, Tesarski announced that he would not seek the party's leadership, citing disagreements with some aspects of the party's philosophy and some party members' attitudes towards his candidacy.
 Dave Taylor, the party's only MLA, was also expected to run for the leadership, but did not join the campaign.
 At the convention, the election was decided on the first ballot when Glenn Taylor won just over 55% of the votes.

-2012 Alberta general election

 The party nominated 38 candidates to run in the 28th Alberta general election.
 None were elected.

-2013 leadership election

 After Glenn Taylor stepped down on September 22, 2012, the party remained without a leader for some months.
 On May 29, 2013, the party announced that it would be holding a leadership vote to coincide with its Annual General Meeting on September 21, 2013, in Edmonton.
 Entrepreneur and 2012 Calgary-Elbow election candidate Greg Clark, and self-employed consultant and 2012 Calgary-North West candidate Troy Millington, sought the leadership.
 Clark won the election, receiving 87% of the 337 votes cast.